-- 1. Click the HDFS service on the Home page or select it on the Clusters menu. - 2.
+- 1. Click the HDFS service on the Home > Status tab or select it on the Clusters menu. - 2.
 Click Instances > NameNode (Active). - 3.
 Click the Actions menu. - 4.
 Choose one of the diagnostics commands listed in the lower section of the menu. - 5.
-Click the button in confirmation dialog box to confirm your choice. - 6.
+Click the button in the confirmation dialog box to confirm your choice. - 6.
 When the command is executed, click Download Result Data and save the file to view the command output.

-Period Stacks Collection
+Periodic Stacks Collection